khannotations/smoke-map/INSTRUCTIONS.md

 The easiest way to edit the data is to start with an Excel spreadsheet where the column names are the data keys (for example `"STATE"`, `"FIPS"`, and `"Future_length"`), like `data/all_data.xlsx`.
 Then, export that file as a CSV; it should look like `all_data.csv`.
 Next, paste the CSV into a CSV to JSON converter like [codebeautify.org/csv-to-xml-json](http://codebeautify.org/csv-to-xml-json), convert to JSON and replace all the content in `all_sw.json`. **Note that as of this writing, the column name for PD_seasonLength is misspelled, and must be corrected for the site to work**.

-If you'd like to add new data fields, the `scripts/script.js` file must be updated to reflect the new keys.
+If you'd like to add new data fields, the `scripts/smoke-map.js` file must be updated to reflect the new keys.
 Place the field names in the `KEYS` array, in either the `present` or `future` category, and also make sure to add the canonical name to the `KEYS_TO_NAMES` object.

+### HTML

+The HTML is built entirely from the Javascript.
+To change the structure of the HTML or to add custom elements, refer to the `buildDom` function in the Javascript file.

 ### Javascript

 The map depends on 4 libraries: jQuery, Underscore.js (for data manipulation), Polymaps.js (for the map), and Highcharts.js (for the charts).
-The rest of the code (commented) is in the file `scripts/script.js`.
+The rest of the code (commented) is in the file `scripts/smoke-map.js`.

 ### Styling

 Styling is done through SASS css.
 To write and compile your own SASS code, first download SASS.
 Then change to the site directory in Terminal and run `sass --watch src:style`.
-Any changes you make in `src/style.scss` will automatically be reflected in `style/style.css`.
+Any changes you make in `src/style.scss` will automatically be reflected in `style/smoke-map.css`.

 ##### Changing the colors